rebeccatraceyt/Kryan/README.md

 ### Design Features
 Each page of the website features a consistent responsive navigational system:
 - The **Header** contains a conventionally placed **logo** in the top left of the page (whereby by clicking this will redirect users back to the home page) and **navigation bar** in the top right of the page.
 - On larger screens, the **Footer** contains the appropriate **social media icons**, linking users to the main social pages of Kryan.
 For smaller screens, the footer is hidden and the social icons are instead displayed with the navigation links in the header.
-This was in order to remove any issues that may arise if the icons are in the way of scrolling on a mobile.
+This was in order to remove any issues that may arise if the icons are in the way of scrolling on a mobile, providing more real-estate for important information.
 - On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation and social links.